Scholarships for Accounting Students

 Horizons Scholarship

-• Requirements: EFWA offers the Horizons Scholarship to support women in their final two years of earning a bachelor’s in accounting.
-Applicants must demonstrate financial need and be the primary source of support for their family.
+- Requirements: EFWA offers the Horizons Scholarship to support women within approximately 60 credit hours of completing a bachelor’s in accounting at an AACSB-accredited institution.
+Applicants must be U.S. citizens, demonstrate financial need, and be the primary source of support for their family.
 Recipients can renew the award for a second year.

 Laurel’s Fund Scholarship